dcdanko/MD2/README.md

    * Primary sources of reducing equivalents:
      * Organotrophs: Organic compounds are used as electron donor.
      * Lithotrophs: Inorganic compounds are used as electron donor.
-   * Primary sources of carbon
+   * Primary sources of carbon:
      * Heterotrophs: Organic compounds are metabolized to get carbon for growth and development.
      * Autotrophs: Carbon dioxide (CO2) is used as source of carbon.